Jesse-0x/Midi-transform/README.md

 key: 1Key0-1Key14

-Basiclly it ransform into this format then you can play inside `Player.lua` on your phone.
+Basically it transforms into this format then you can play inside `Player.lua` on your phone.
 Need a tool E.G. Autotouch on your phone to play the script.

 ### Usage